Advanced Tutorial

 .
 Clear existing particles if there are any.
 Note that pad to square with size

 Now, observe the picking result in MPicker's GUI.
-You can edit the result (see Particle picking by hand in the basic tutorial for details).
+Edit the result (see Particle picking by hand in the basic tutorial for details).
 Press Save All

 to save the result.
 The loaded particles are UP